The Mechanics of

 tense; again, it’s all about the writer’s preference.

-Future
+Future tense isn’t

-so I won’t even talk about that here.
+even talk about that here.

-The most
+The most important

-important thing to remember about tense is to choose one tense and stick to it.
+thing to remember about tense is to choose

-This is another problem some beginning writers have.
-Many kids, when learning to write in school,
+another problem some beginning writers have.

-switch tenses like crazy.
-As you gain more
+Many kids, when learning to write in school, switch tenses like crazy.
+As you gain more experience in both reading

-experience in both reading and writing, you should be able to stay in one tense,
+and writing, you should be able to stay in one tense, and if you start

-and if you start switching tenses, your writing should sound weird when you go
+switching tenses, your writing should sound weird when you go back to read it.

-Here is
+Here is our

-our example with mixed tenses.
-Read it
+example with mixed tenses.
+Read it to

-to yourself.
+yourself.
 Does it sound weird?

-[“I’m going to church,” said Brian, grabbing his
+[“I’m going to church,” said Brian, grabbing his keys.

 Kevin looks up.
+“Okay,

-Proofreading
+Proofreading is an

-is an important part of writing, and it helps to go back and read what you’ve
+important part of writing, and it helps to go back and read what you’ve

 written, word for word.
 It helps a lot

-if you read it out loud or whisper it under your breath or at least mouth it.
-This way, you can make sure you’re really
+if you read it out loud or whisper it under your breath or at least mouth

-reading each word and also get a feel for how the text actually sounds.
+really reading each word and also get a feel for how the text actually sounds.
 Does it flow together nicely?
 Does it make sense?
 Does it sound the way language should, or is

 there something “off” about it?
 Changing